oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Oppia is excited to be applying for participation in [Google Summer of Code 2016](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months and be paid a stipend.
-Students work one-on-one with a mentor of an open source organization in order to implement either a project proposed by the organization (see [Oppia's proposed projects](#oppias-project-ideas)) or a proposal of their own.
-The following are our project proposals:
+Students work one-on-one with a mentor of an open source organization in order to implement either a project idea by the organization or a proposal of their own.
+The following are Oppia's project ideas:

 * [Oppia usable offline with more lightweight data transfer](#making-oppia-usable-offline-and-being-more-lightweight-in-transmitting-data)
 * [Learning material requests and submission](#making-it-possible-to-submit-and-prioritize-requests-for-learning-material)